 Anyways, with your cards in hand and ready to go, you can begin.
 Make sure that the table or surface you are playing on is level, as an uneven surface will cause your stacks of cards to slide right off if the angle is drastic enough.
 If you decide to play outside, make sure it isn’t too windy, or you’ll want to find some sort of covered area to block that wind.
 I can’t imagine anything worse than having your hard work blown away in an instant.

-Solitaire’s simplicity continues in its setup.
+How to set up solitaire with cards?
 With your deck of cards, all you have to do is lay out 7 piles of cards (I will cover how to deal these stacks in the next portion), make sure you have space for your 4 foundation piles, and lastly, you’ll need space for your stock and talon piles.
 That’s it.
 Once you have that, you’re ready to begin playing solitaire!

 Perhaps the most confusing part of solitaire is setting up the 7 piles of cards for your tableau.
 To start, you should shuffle your deck of cards.
 Then, you will place 1 card face up, and 6 more face down in a row, so that each card is parallel to the other.
 This will be the base for your tableau piles.